the-dr-lazy/cascade/README.md

 # Welcome to case 👋
 https://github.com/the-dr-lazy/cascade/blob/master/LICENSE
-> A project management service just to show that real-world Haskell is awesome.
+> A project management service just to show that real-world Haskell is awesome. project is in WIP(Work in Progress) .
+> Can you help us in develop? we are waiting for your PR (Pull Request) .

 ## Show your support